hieuvuong2310/CodePathLearning/README.md

 Submitted by: **Trong Hieu Vuong**

-**Background popping** is an app that changes the background color when clicking on the button
+**Background Colors** is an app that changes the background color when clicking on the button

 Time spent: **30** minutes spent in total